blender-visual-investigation/knowledge-base/docs/3D/2-the-mathemathical-context.md

 ## Geometry: The Language of Blender

 Blender is fundamentally a tool for working with geometry.
 The word itself comes from Greek: geo (earth) and metron (measurement)—literally "earth measurement."
 In practice, geometry is how we measure, represent, and manipulate space using coordinate systems to translate physical objects into digital models.
-Everything in Blender operates within this geometric framework.
+Everything in Blender operates within a geometric framework.
 The default cube you see when opening Blender, every vertex, edge, and face you create, and every transformation you perform (moving, rotating, scaling) all follow geometric rules.
 Physics simulations, rigging, animation—these advanced features are built on top of this geometric foundation.
 Understanding geometry gives you intuition for what's happening at every level of Blender.

-Let's start at the beginning: with a single point.
+But let's start at the beginning: with a single point.

 ## Dimensions, what's the point?
 ### 0D: Position